Myanmar civil war (2021–present): Concurrent operations

 Operation 1027 was supported by several concurrent operations by other anti-junta groups elsewhere in the country, including in the eastern regions Shan State and Kayah State.
 In northern Shan State, the KNLA and PDF clashed with the Tatmadaw around the town of Kawkareik in late October 2023.
 In Mese Township (part of Kayah State), the KNPLF, KA and KNDF launched a joint military operation called Operation 1107 that captured several border posts starting on 7 November.
 Four days later, they launched the major Operation 1111 against Loikaw, the capital of Kayah State.
 The military operations in Kayah displaced tens of thousands of civilians, especially from Loikaw.
 After over a month of heavy fighting, rebel forces had won control of 85% of the capital.
-Nonetheless, fighting has continued into January.
+Nonetheless, fighting continued into January.
 By late January, however, the offensive on Loikaw had mostly stalled.

 Other anti-junta forces launched Operation Taungthaman in Madaya Township, Mandalay Region.
-On 13 November, fighting erupted in Kinn Village, eastern Madaya Township between the TNLA and the junta, who responded with air and artillery strikes and later burning the village down.
+On 13 November, fighting erupted in Kinn Village, eastern Madaya Township between the TNLA and the junta, who responded with air and artillery strikes and later burned the village down.
 By 28 November, PDF and TNLA forces captured a junta base in the township.
 The TNLA additionally supported the operations with attacks in Nawnghkio and Kyaukme Townships in southern Shan State to cut off junta reinforcements.